10.3: Job Interviews and Follow-up Messages

 - “How can you best serve our most typical customer?”

-If you answer this open-ended question with the obvious “the money” or something else self-serving such as “Because I think it’ll be a good career move,” you’ll immediately scare the employer into thinking that you’re too self-involved to have priorities inconsistent with the company’s.
+If you answer this open-ended question with the obvious “the money” or something else self-serving, such as “Because I think it’ll be a good career move,” you’ll immediately scare the employer into thinking that you’re too self-involved to have priorities inconsistent with the company’s.
 What they want to hear is something along the lines of their mission or vision statement and consistent with their own business goals.
 If your only motivation is what’s best for you, they’re going to think that you’ll just use the job as a stepping stone and leave as soon as something better comes along, requiring them to go through this tedious hiring process all over again six months.

 Take this question as your cue to compliment the company and demonstrate what you know about them.
-Show that you’ve done your homework into both the company and position, and be specific in saying what you like about them, their products or services, and their workplace culture.
+Show that you’ve done your homework for both the company and position, and be specific in saying what you like about them, their products or services, and their workplace culture.
 If you can work into your answer how you’re going to be the solution to their problem, and if you can focus on how you see yourself serving the clientele as your main priority, you’ll be on your way to getting a job offer.

 The absolute best answer will also convey passion for the work you’ll do.
 If you give the employer the sense that you absolutely love to do this kind of work and that you’ll be a happy camper doing it at their workplace, you’ll give them confidence in you as a sound long-term investment.
 They know that employees who enjoy the work are more productive and loyal, whereas those who drag themselves into work and are miserable in their role are an unproductive drag on operations.
 Expressing your passion for the work in a very enthusiastic tone will give the employer a great deal of confidence in you.
 Continuing that positive vibe throughout the interview will work in your favour when the interviewer reflects on which candidate would best succeed in the role.